-If you are unfortunate enough to have a genetic disorder, your ability to find a life insurance company that will sell you policy will drop exponentially or they will raise their rates accordingly.
+If you are unfortunate enough to have a genetic disorder, your ability to find a life insurance company that will sell you a policy will drop exponentially, or they will raise their rates accordingly.
 They want to get as much money out of us every month as they can.

 There are many factors that go into determining a life insurance rate.

 Blood pressure is a strong indicator of later disease onset.

 The further your blood pressure is out of the normal range, the harder it will become for you to obtain a reasonable policy.
 If your blood pressure is too high, the company is going to be worried about your health.

 If you have a life insurance exam coming up, there are some strategies you can use to keep your blood pressure as low as possible.